 Start by talking to your GP, even if you’re just a little bit worried.
 Try to be honest about how much and how often you’re drinking or using drugs.
 If necessary, your GP can refer you for specialist assessment or treatment.

-For alcohol support services, visit the NHS website or call Drinkline – a free, confidential helpline – on 0300 123 1110.
-You could also contact support organisations such as Alcoholics Anonymous or Narcotics Anonymous.
+For alcohol support services, visit NHS England or call Drinkline – a free, confidential helpline – on 0300 123 1110 or Drinkline Scotland on 0800 731 4314.
+For drug and alcohol services in Scotland and Wales, visit:

 Your treatment will depend on what you’re using and what you want to achieve.
 You might just want help to cut down or you may need to stop completely.
-Treatment may include:
+If you’re referred to a local drug and alcohol treatment service, you should be given a keyworker who will make a care plan with you and see you on a regular basis.

-Private treatment is also available but can be very expensive.
-You might be able to get a referral from the NHS.
+Private treatment is also available but can be expensive.
+You might be able to get a referral through the NHS.

 It can be difficult to keep track of your medication, especially if you’re taking more than one.
-If you’re concerned, speak to your GP or pharmacist.
-You may be able to get help to manage your medication such as a Medicines Use Review.
+If you’re concerned about any medication you’re taking, speak to your GP or pharmacist.
+You may be able to get help to manage your medication, such as a Medicines Use Review.

 Many people buy prescription medication online, but this can be dangerous.
-Follow the advice on the NHS website.
+The medication may be of poor quality or unsuitable for you.
+The NHS website has advice on how to do this safely.

 Tips for cutting down

-Drug and alcohol dependency is a long-term condition and relapse is common.
-If you’re affected, you’ll probably need ongoing support.
+Drug and alcohol dependency is a long-term condition and relapse is a common part of the recovery process.
+It’s understandable if you start misusing drugs or alcohol again after starting recovery.
+If you’re affected by relapse, you might want to seek ongoing support.
 Rehabilitation and recovery programmes can help you stay on track.

-Your friends and family may be able to help you to find ways to keep busy that don’t involve alcohol or drugs.
-Go back to a hobby or take up a new one that helps to distract you.
+Your friends and family may be able to help you find ways to keep busy that don’t involve alcohol or drugs.
+You could go back to a hobby or start a new one that helps to distract you.

 If you're worried about someone